 In bioinformatics, a recurring activity is to find out how "similar" two given DNA sequences are.
 For the purposes of this simplified problem definition, assume that a DNA sequence is a string of arbitrary length over the alphabet $\{A, C, G, T\}$ and that the degree of similarity between two such sequences is measured by the length of their longest common subsequence, as defined next.
-A subsequence T of a sequence S is any string obtained by dropping zero or more characters from S; for example, if S = AGTGTACCCAT, then the following are valid subsequences: AGGTAAT (=AGTGTACCCAT), TACAT (=AGTGTACCCAT), GGT (=AGTGTACCCAT); but the following are not: AAG, TCG.
-You must find an algorithm that, given two sequences X and Y of arbitrary but finite lengths, returns a sequence Z of maximal length that is a subsequence of both X and Y^1 .
+A subsequence T of a sequence S is any string obtained by dropping zero or more characters from S; for example, if S = AGTGTACCCAT, then the following are valid subsequences: AGGTAAT (=AGTGTACCCAT), TACAT (=AGTGTACCCAT), TACAT (=AGTGTACCCAT); but the following are not: TACAT (=AGTGTACCCAT) is the following are not: T maximal length that is a subsequence of both X and Y^1 .

 You might wish to try your candidate algorithm on the following two sequences: X = CCGTCAGTCGCG, Y = TGTTTCGGAATGCAA.
 What is the longest subsequence you obtain?
-What makes you sure that there exists no longer common subsequence?
+Are there any others of that length?
+Are you sure that there exists no longer common subsequence?
 How long do you estimate your algorithm would take to complete, on your computer, if the sequences were about 30 characters each?
 Or 100?
 Or a million?

-1.3 Top 100
+1.3 Bestseller chart

 Imagine an online bookstore with millions of books in its catalogue.
 For each book, the store keeps track of how many copies it sold.
 Every day the new sales figures come in and a web page is compiled with a list of the top 100 best sellers.
 How would you generate such a list?
 How long would it take to run this computation?
-How long would it take if the store had billions of different items for sale (not just books) instead of merely millions of them?
-Of course you could re-sort the whole catalogue each time and take the top 100 items, but how can you do better?
+How long would it take if, hypothetically, the store had trillions of different items for sale instead of merely millions?
+Of course you could re-sort the whole catalogue each time and take the top 100 items, but can you do better?
+And is it cheaper to maintain the chart up to date after each sale or to recompute it from scratch once a day?